ethereumclassic/ethereumclassic.github.io/content/blog/2023-11-29-using-the-dappnode-vpn-with-your-etc-nodes/index.zh.md

 ![](./12.png)

 On the WireGuard form, delete whatever text was there before and paste the new credentials for your DappNode.
-Also, name this channel in the field above on the form, and them press “Save”.
+Also, name this channel in the field above on the form, and then press “Save”.
 In our case we named our channel “dappnode_admin” and we pasted our credentials, but, for this example, we obfuscated our channel data for security reasons.

 ## 13. Activate Your Channel